 Place the yeast into the work bowl of your stand mixer and add 1 cup warm water.
 Make a slurry.
 Add 1 cup of the flour.
 Whisk together with a hand whisk and let stand 15 to 20 minutes.
 Wait for the mixture to create air bubbles and form a loose looking foamy starter sponge.
-The mixture will look wet like a slurry and nothing like you would expect to begin a bread dough with.
-You baking instincts will tell you to add additional flour- but resist the urge.
+The mixture will resemble wet like a slurry, and nothing like you would expect to begin a bread dough.
+Your baking instincts will tell you to add additional flour- but resist the urge.

 Once the dough is spongey and full of foam and bubbles, add 2 Tablespoons olive oil, and the salt.
 Stir, and second addition of flour in small increments string in between each addition.
 The dough should continue to look spongy and sticky.
-With the kneading attachment, now combine together at low speed until ingredients are mixed through really well, but remember to keep the starter dough slightly sticky.
+With the kneading attachment, combine at low speed until ingredients mix well, but remember to keep the starter dough slightly sticky.

 Remove the dough to a work surface and form into a large ball.

-After dough has doubled in size, remove it from the bowl and place onto a floured work surface.
-Gently shape about 1 inch thick log.
-Use kitchen scissors or a knife- cut dough into 8 pieces.
+After the dough has doubled in size, remove from the bowl and place it onto a floured work surface.
+Gently shape about 1-inch thick log.
+Use kitchen scissors or a knife- cut dough into eight pieces.

-Once the dough has completed its second rising- dust a clean work surface with a small amount of flour and top of the balls and your hands with a little flour.
-Gently pat dough ball flat with your fingers, forming a flat, round disc 1/4 inch thick and using a rolling pin form a 6 inch pita.
-Continue until all the balls have been flattened into discs.
+Once the dough has completed its second rising- dust a clean work surface with a small amount of flour and top of the balls and your hands with a little meal, gently pat dough ball flat with your fingers, forming a flat, round discs 1/4 inch thick and using a rolling pin form a 6-inch disc.

 Rest an additional 5- 8 minutes.
-The continue to your preferred method of baking.
+Then continue to your preferred method of baking.

 On the Stove: